apache/couchdb/src/couch_plugins/README.md

 One open question I’d like an answer for is finding a good location to unpack & install the plugin files that isn’t `tmp`.
-If the answer is different for a pre-BigCouch/rcouch-merge and post-BigCouch/rcouch-merge world, I’d love to know :)
+If the answer is different for a pre-BigCouch/rcouch-merge and post-BigCouch/rcouch- merge world, I’d love to know :)

 ## Code